Hungry Happenings

 Allow this to cool until it is thick enough to spread.
 Keep an eye on it.
 I can't tell you how long this will take.
 There are too many variables.
 So, just stir it every 15 minutes or so and keep an eye on it.

-Leveling and torting a Cake
+Leveling and torting a chocolate cake

 Cut each of those cakes into two evenly thick slices.

-Covering a cake in chocolate ganache frosting
+Covering a cake in chocolate ganache frosting.

 Set one cake layer on a 6-inch cardboard cake round.
 Spread a thin layer of chocolate ganache over that cake layer.
 Stack another layer on top and repeat until all 6 cakes are stacked.